marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 - The web is essentially a tangled collection of linked HTML documents which is impossible to navigate without search engines
 - Web sites, though, are small pieces of that web that should be intuitively organized, allowing the user to build a mental model of where to find information
 - There are several [common structural prototypes](https://webstyleguide.com/wsg3/3-information-architecture/3-site-structure.html), but hierarchies are especially common across the web and the model that Hugo largely imposes as well
-- Accordingly, the structure of the `content/` directory largely determines the structure of the rendered website
+- Accordingly, the organization of the `content/` directory largely determines the organization of the rendered website
-- The ideas are straightforward and similar to how you would use folders to organize files, but Hugo uses a lot of jargon that can confuse its basic principles
+- The ideas are straightforward and similar to how a file system uses folders to organize files, but Hugo uses a lot of jargon that can confuse its basic principles
 - We'll use the following example to illustrate these concepts more concretely which is adapted from [this page](https://gohugo.io/content-management/sections/) in the documentation

 ```